dechamps/RudeWindowFixer/README.md

 state is calculated *at the same time* the new top window is processing the `WM_WINDOWPOSCHANGING` message.
 These two processes will therefore [race][] against each other.
-If the window was quick enough to process the `WM_WINDOWPOSCHANGING` in time, the Rude Window Manager will use the final dimensions and compute the correct state.
+If the window was quick enough to process the `WM_WINDOWPOSCHANGING` message in time, the Rude Window Manager will use the final dimensions and compute the correct state.
 Conversely, if the window is too slow to process the message, *the Rude Window Manager will operate based on stale window dimensions, and potentially compute an incorrect state*.

 Unfortunately, the Rude Window Manager is not notified again when window dimensions finally change (unless perhaps it is becoming full screen, but that